creationix/howtonode.org/articles/how-to-module.markdown

 ## Writing a Standalone Server

-This is probably the most "normal" node programming model.
+This is probably the most “normal” node programming model.
 You just want to *use* these modules, and most likely have no intention of distributing it for others.

-To be most effective, it's often a good idea to avoid trying to re-invent sections of your program that can be accomplished using others' modules.  npm is a wonderfully helpful tool here.
-If you're planning on using Redis in your site, you can do `npm ls redis` to look for modules that might provide bindings to it.
+To be most effective, it’s often a good idea to avoid trying to re-invent sections of your program that can be accomplished using others' modules.  npm is a wonderfully helpful tool here.
+If you’re planning on using Redis in your site, you can do `npm ls redis` to look for modules that might provide bindings to it.